 - Regulatory guidelines.

-To stay informed about licensing and regulatory updates, TCIA recommended visiting the FAA’s website.
+To stay informed about licensing and regulatory updates, we recommend visiting the FAA’s website.

-A Tree Care Industry Magazine article from 2016 mentioned that most commercial arboriculture drone applications will involve working with machines weighing less than 5 pounds and flying 150 feet above ground level at their highest.
+Most commercial arboriculture drone applications involve working with machines weighing less than 5 pounds and flying 150 feet above ground level at their highest.
 These parameters fall within an FAA guideline known as Part 107.
 Operators with Part 107 certification could feasibly pilot tree trimming drones.
-For our purposes, we’ll use “tree trimming drones” to refer to all drones used in tree care — not to imply the drones will be used to actually cut limbs.
-Tree trimming drones will not be used directly in the pruning process, at least for the foreseeable future.
+For our purposes, we will use “tree trimming drones” to refer to all drones used in tree care — not to imply the drones will be used to actually cut limbs.

-To become Part 107 certified, tree care professionals could, themselves, take an examination at an officially sanctioned Airman Knowledge Testing Center at a cost of approximately $150, according to the TCIA article.
+To become Part 107 certified, tree care professionals could, themselves, take an examination at an officially sanctioned Airman Knowledge Testing Center at a cost of approximately $150.

 Otherwise, to use a tree trimming drone, tree care professionals will have to hire a certified drone pilot.
 Hiring a professional for sporadic support may also be helpful because these pilots are likely to be able to skillfully navigate some of the device’s technological limitations, including their limited battery life.